Speed awareness courses

 If you are caught speeding, there are only certain instances where you are eligible for this course, which are as follows:

-- You have to be within a particular range to be eligible.
+- Your speed must have been within a particular range for you to be eligible.
 Generally, this is between the speed limit + 10% + 2mph, and the speed limit + 10% + 9mph.
 This means if you were in a thirty zone, you would be eligible if you were caught doing between 35 and 42 mph.
+Higher and you'll automatically get points on your driving licence and a fine.

 - A second condition is that you can’t have attended a speed awareness course in the last three years.